Generic Name: glyburide and metformin hydrochloride

 Use of metformin in patients with hepatic impairment has been associated with some cases of lactic acidosis.
 Glucovance is not recommended in patients with hepatic impairment [see Warnings and Precautions (5.1)].

 Overdosage of sulfonylureas, including glyburide tablets, can produce hypoglycemia.
-Mild hypoglycemic symptoms, without loss of consciousness or neurological findings, should be treated aggressively with oral glucose and adjustments in drug dosage and/or meal patterns.
-Close monitoring should continue until the physician is assured that the patient is out of danger.
-Severe hypoglycemic reactions with coma, seizure, or other neurological impairment occur infrequently, but constitute medical emergencies requiring immediate hospitalization.
-If hypoglycemic coma is diagnosed or suspected, the patient should be given a rapid intravenous injection of concentrated (50%) glucose solution.
-This should be followed by a continuous infusion of a more dilute (10%) glucose solution at a rate that will maintain the blood glucose at a level above 100 mg/dL.
-Patients should be closely monitored for a minimum of 24 to 48 hours, since hypoglycemia may recur after apparent clinical recovery.
+Mild hypoglycemic symptoms, without loss of consciousness or neurological findings, should be treated with oral glucose.
+Severe hypoglycemic reactions with coma, seizure, or other neurological impairment are medical emergencies requiring immediate treatment.
+The patient should be treated with glucagon or intravenous glucose.
+Patients should be closely monitored for a minimum of 24 to 48 hours since hypoglycemia may recur after apparent clinical recovery.
+Clearance of glyburide from plasma may be prolonged in persons with liver disease.
+Because of the extensive protein binding of glyburide, dialysis is unlikely to be of benefit.

-Glyburide is an oral antihyperglycemic drug of the sulfonylurea class.
-The chemical name for glyburide is 1-[[p-[2-(5-chloro-o-anisamido) ethyl]phenyl]sulfonyl]-3-cyclo-hexylurea.
+Glyburide is a sulfonylurea and its chemical name is 1-[[p-[2-(5-chloro-o-anisamido) ethyl]phenyl]sulfonyl]-3-cyclo-hexylurea.
 Glyburide is a white to off-white crystalline compound with a molecular formula of C23H28ClN3O5S and a molecular weight of 494.01.
 The glyburide used in Glucovance has a particle size distribution of 25% undersize value not more than 6 µm, 50% undersize value not more than 7 to 10 µm, and 75% undersize value not more than 21 µm.
 The structural formula is represented below.

-Metformin hydrochloride is an oral antihyperglycemic drug used in the management of type 2 diabetes.
-Metformin (N,N-dimethylimidodicarbonimidic diamide monohydrochloride) is not chemically or pharmacologically related to sulfonylureas, thiazolidinediones, or α-glucosidase inhibitors.
+Metformin hydrochloride is a biguanide in hydrochloride salt form and its chemical name is N,N-dimethylimidodicarbonimidic diamide monohydrochloride.
 It is a white to off-white crystalline compound with a molecular formula of C4H12ClN5 (monohydrochloride) and a molecular weight of 165.63.
 Metformin is freely soluble in water and is practically insoluble in acetone, ether, and chloroform.
 The pKa of metformin is 12.4.
 The pH of a 1% aqueous solution of metformin is 6.68.
 The structural formula is as shown:

-Glucovance is available for oral administration in tablets containing:
+Glucovance is available in film coated tablets containing:

 Glucovance - Clinical Pharmacology